Careers360 Logo

 x+1=y

-since we have changed the function, its limit will also change,
+Since we have changed the function, its limit will also change,

 x0,y0+1=1

-So our function have became
+So our function has became

 limy1y51y1

-Now As we know the property
+Now, as we know the property

 limx1x5anxa=nan1